resheku/my-awesome/README.md

 - [holzschu/Carnets](https://github.com/holzschu/Carnets) - Carnets is a stand-alone Jupyter notebook server and client.
 Edit your notebooks on the go, even where there is no network.
 - [httpie/cli](https://github.com/httpie/cli) - 🥧 HTTPie CLI  — modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more.
 - [hubblestack/hubble](https://github.com/hubblestack/hubble) - Hubble is a modular, open-source security compliance framework.
 The project provides on-demand profile-based auditing, real-time security event notifications, alerting, and reporting.
-- [huggingface/smolagents](https://github.com/huggingface/smolagents) - 🤗 smolagents: a barebones library for agents that think in python code.
+- [huggingface/smolagents](https://github.com/huggingface/smolagents) - 🤗 smolagents: a barebones library for agents that think in code.
 - [hvac/hvac](https://github.com/hvac/hvac) - :lock: Python 3.X client for HashiCorp Vault
 - [hyperfield/yt-channel-downloader](https://github.com/hyperfield/yt-channel-downloader) - A Qt GUI app that makes it easy to download multiple videos at once from Youtube channels.
 - [i-tu/Hasklig](https://github.com/i-tu/Hasklig) - Hasklig - a code font with monospaced ligatures